 Who can I contact at the school?

-Will the school be open over Easter holidays for childcare?
+Will the school be open over February half-term for childcare?

-We are planning that the school will be open for children of Key Workers and will publish more information about this as soon as possible.
+We are hoping that the school will be open and will publish more information about this as soon as possible.